harshkanjariya/pg/deploy.md

 1. Check the **Actions** tab in your GitHub repository
 2. Look for error messages in the workflow logs
 3. Common issues:
-   - Missing dependencies
+   - File permission issues
-   - Build errors
+   - Missing files
-   - Permission issues
+   - Repository settings

 ### If website doesn't load:
 1. Wait 5-10 minutes after first deployment